wie1900/REL/README.md

 - Total/annual/monthly balance sheets

 ## Usage
-The main module of REL is Balance (Reports), the others are registers of customers/contractors and revenues/expenses.
+The main module of REL is Balance Preview (Reports), the others are registers of customers/contractors and revenues/expenses.

 ### Total Balance
 The total balance view contains all collected data with some global statistics.